stephkealey/OnlineRepository/README.md

   <h4> Description: </h4>
 I completed the introductory GitHub learning labs offered on the GitHub website: https://lab.github.com/courses
   <ul>
-The 8 GitHub labs include an overview of fundamental GitHub skills including:
+The seven GitHub labs include an overview of fundamental GitHub skills including:
 <li>Introduction to GitHub</li>
 <li>Communicating using Markdown</li>
 <li>Uploading your project to GitHub</li>